6 Reasons Why Your Gift Card Program Is Not Working

 Maybe It’s the Gift Card Itself

 No matter what the discount, no one wants to gift an item that looks cheap.
-Thatâ€™s why itâ€™s important to source the cards from a reputed custom gift card store such as PlasCards.
+Thatâ€™s why itâ€™s important to source the cards from a reputed custom gift card printer such as PlasCards.
 This ensures you get a card that has a premium look and feel.
 Itâ€™s also a good idea to include an elegant case and a simple bow.
 Alternatively, you can even buy custom gift card holders from PlasCards.

 They Lack the Personal Touch